Reinforcement Learning for Feedback-Enabled Cyber Resilience: Conclusions and Discussions

 \subsection{Emerging Applications}

 Beyond the applications presented in this work, there are many emerging ones where RL-CRM can play a pivotal role in improving their security stature.
-One important area is the cyber resiliency for wireless communication systems under jamming and spoofing attacks.
+One crucial area is the cyber resilience for wireless communication systems under jamming and spoofing attacks.
 Wireless devices can prepare for a jammer with limited power by introducing redundant links and channels \cite{zhu2011eavesdropping,xu2017game}.
-An RL-CRM can learn from the communication performance and the environment to reconfigure adaptively their routes, channels, or access points when they are subject to jamming attacks \cite{zhu2012interference,zhu2011dynamic}.
+An RL-CRM can learn from the communication and the environment to reconfigure adaptively their routes, channels, or access points when they are subject to jamming attacks \cite{zhu2012interference,zhu2011dynamic}.
 The devices can also leverage moving target defense to create an RL-CRM \cite{clark2012deceptive} to attract jammers to attack a fake route in order to protect the legitimate communication.

-The concept of cyber resiliency is also applicable to safeguard cyber-physical systems (CPS) and the Internet-of-Things (IoT) networks.
+The concept of cyber resilience is also applicable to safeguard Cyber-Physical Systems (CPS) and the Internet-of-Things (IoT) networks.
 The impact of the successful attacks on CPS and IoT systems is not limited to cyber performance.
 They can create catastrophic consequences such as the meltdown of nuclear energy systems \cite{zhao2021game,zhao2020finite}, the blackout of the electric power grid \cite{zhu2012game,maharjan2013dependable}, the disruption in gas pipelines \cite{bajpai2007securing}, and casualties in road accidents \cite{sheehan2019connected}.
-The CPS resiliency deal with resiliency at both cyber and physical layers of the system.
-The physical-layer resiliency takes into the physical-layer performances and requires a learning-based control system to respond and restore the degrading performance as the result of successful attacks.
-Cyber resiliency and physical resiliency are interdependent.
-An effective CRM would restore the cyber performance and thus reduce the impact of the threat on the physical layer of the system, therefore facilitating physical resiliency.
-There is a need to create a cross-layer resiliency design framework \cite{zhu2020cross} to provide a holistic view toward CPS resiliency and reduce cross-layer cascading failures \cite{huang2017large}.
+The CPS resilience deal with resilience at both cyber and physical layers of the system.
+The physical-layer resilience takes into the physical-layer performances and requires a learning-based control system to respond and restore the degrading performance resulting from successful attacks.
+Cyber resilience and physical resilience are interdependent.
+An effective CRM would restore the cyber performance and thus reduce the impact of the threat on the physical layer of the system, therefore facilitating physical resilience.
+There is a need to create a cross-layer resilience design framework \cite{zhu2020cross} to provide a holistic view toward CPS resilience and reduce cross-layer cascading failures \cite{huang2017large}.